Acute hepatitis C infection: Is it serious?

 Most acute hepatitis C infections today occur in people who share needles to inject drugs.
 Health care workers who have needle-stick injuries also are at risk.

 If you think you've recently been exposed to the hepatitis C virus, it's important to get tested right away.
 Blood tests to detect hepatitis C virus proteins, followed by a later test to detect antibodies to the virus, can usually distinguish acute from chronic infection.
-Having an acute hepatitis C infection makes a difference in the choice of treatment.
+Knowing you have an acute hepatitis C infection may make a difference in the choice of treatment.